al26152/meal_planner/README.md

 A local web application that processes voice transcriptions and PDF receipts to build a food inventory, then suggests recipes based on available ingredients.
 Designed to reduce food waste and encourage creative cooking.

 **Key Features:**
-- **Inventory Management:** Upload voice transcriptions (.txt) from Google Recorder or PDF receipts to build food inventory
+- **Inventory Management:** Upload voice transcriptions (.txt) from Google Recorder or PDF receipts, OR manually add ingredients with natural language parsing
+- **Quick Add Ingredient:** Type ingredients naturally (e.g., "2 lbs chicken, 3 tomatoes") and AI parses them automatically into your inventory
 - **Automatic Extraction:** OpenAI GPT-4o-mini intelligently extracts food items from transcriptions and receipts
 - **Unified Recipe Finder:** "What Can I Cook?" feature finds recipes from saved recipes + API, sorted by how many ingredients you already have
 - **Shopping List:** Quick add missing ingredients to a shopping list with checkbox tracking
 - **User Recipe Curation:** Import recipes from URLs/YouTube, save favorites, tag them, and build your personal recipe library
+- **Button Feedback:** Visual feedback on all button interactions (color change + scale effect) for clear user feedback
 - **Local Storage:** All data stored locally in JSON (no cloud sync)
 - **WiFi Accessible:** Access from any device on same network at `http://[computer-ip]:5000`
 - **Mobile Responsive:** Works great on phones, tablets, and desktops